bronwyncarr/deduction_tracker/README.md

 # TAX TIDY

 ## :bulb: About
-This app is a tool to keep help people keep organised and feel confident about tax.
-I am an ATO tax help volunteer and it was inspired after seeing the angst and confusion some people have around tax.
+This application is designed to be a tool to help people keep organised and feel confident about tax.
+I am a ATO tax help volunteer so this application idea came about after seeing the angst and confusion some people have around tax.

 I will be continually working on it as I learn more about web development.